 Imagine Schools is dedicated to helping parents and guardians fulfill the important responsibility for the education of their children.
 We operate Imagine charter school campuses where we teach, love, set examples, and have fun!
 Talented teachers and leaders join Imagine Schools because they sense the hope and energy of those who are driven, passionate, and determined.
 Parents recognize the special spirit of our campuses and students are excited to be part of schools where they are encouraged to take on new challenges, to explore new concepts, and to become people of character.

 At Imagine Schools we celebrate the creativity, tenacity, and courage to take something good and commit to making it great.
 We are not afraid to try new things, to evaluate ourselves, to remedy and improve.
-We want students to share the excitement of creating and building something beautiful and enduring.
-We commit to love with abandon, teach virtue, and help our students to flourish in imagination and hope.
+We want scholars to share the excitement of creating and building something beautiful and enduring.
+We commit to love with abandon, teach virtue, and help our scholars to flourish in imagination and hope.

 Measures of Excellence

 Transparency and accountability are at the forefront of all that we do at Imagine Schools.
 The same level of transparency and accountability that is expected of Imagine Schools Non-Profit is expected of each of the schools operated by Imagine.

 These two indicators are driven by the Six Measures of Excellence.
 We use these measures each year to grade our Imagine Schools based on several inputs provided by each school.
 Several data collection methods are used throughout the year to provide indicators of progress toward adhering to the Measures of Excellence.